DoTheEvo/ANGRYsearch/README.md

 * time to check your python version, since ANGRYsearch is done in python 3
   * `python --version` if the answer is Python 2.7.6 or similar check python3
   * `python3 --version` this should give you Python 3.4.0 if the plain `python` failed you, if thats the case we need to edit angrysearch.desktop file
-    * open angrysearch.desktop in editor of your choice, find the line: `Exec=python /usr/share/angrysearch/angrysearch.py`
+    * open angrysearch.desktop in editor of your choice
+    * find the line: `Exec=python /usr/share/angrysearch/angrysearch.py`
-    * change it to `Exec=python3 /usr/share/angrysearch/angrysearch.py`
+    * change it to: `Exec=python3 /usr/share/angrysearch/angrysearch.py`
 * copy the desktop file - angrysearch.desktop in to /usr/share/applications/
   * `install -Dm644 angrysearch.desktop "/usr/share/applications/angrysearch.desktop"`